kalwalt/visualARPoetry-backend/README.md

 # visualARPoetry-backend

-This app modify an image and save it to the disk.
+This app print some random geometry onto the [fishes image](src/imgs/fishes.jpg), apply some glitch and save it to the disk.

 ## Project setup
 ```